francisco-camargo/opentofu-aws-hello-world/README.md

     If you get a "Connection timed out" error when trying to SSH:

-    1. **Check for SSH key format issues** - If you get "load pubkey: invalid format", this is often just a warning and not a failure.
-The connection may still work:
+    1. **Check for SSH key format issues** - If you get "load pubkey: invalid format", this is usually just a warning, not a failure:

        ```bash
-       # This warning is usually harmless, if you see the host authenticity prompt,
+       # The warning is harmless if you see the host authenticity prompt afterward
-       # it means SSH is connecting successfully.
-Type 'yes' to continue.
+       # Type 'yes' to accept the host key and continue connecting

-       # If you want to suppress the warning:
+       # To suppress the warning, use:
        ssh -i ec2-key.pem -o IdentitiesOnly=yes ec2-user@<public_ip>

-       # Or check if the key file is corrupted:
+       # Verify the key file format:
        file ec2-key.pem  # Should show "PEM RSA private key"
        ```